-Goal #2: I will strengthen my skill set
+Goal #2: Strengthen your skill set

 Pursuing professional development shows initiative and a commitment to learning, as well as an understanding of what it takes to excel in your field.
 It also makes it easier for you to answer the question that all hiring managers are likely to ask in one form or another: “How can you add value to the organization?”

-Goal #4: I will audit my online presence
+Goal #4: Audit your online presence

-You can assume all potential employers will review your LinkedIn profile.
-Some will also look at other online channels to see if they can form a more complete picture of you as a candidate.
-If you use the same screen name on multiple sites, connecting the dots may be fairly easy.
+You can assume all potential employers will review your LinkedIn profile (refer to Goal #1).
+But some will also look at other channels to see if they can form a more complete picture of you as a job candidate.
+Consider how you present yourself on social media and online forums.
+You may need to do some digital housecleaning.

 Make sure all information is current and accurate and presents you in the best possible light.
 If there’s anything you wouldn’t want a potential employer to see — photos from a vacation or your unfiltered thoughts about a politician or a sports team’s poor performance, for example — review your privacy settings.